The Australian Research Integrity Committee (ARIC) opened for business in February 2011 - view Media Announcement.

 Note: The following form is an interactive PDF.
 Please save a copy to your desktop before completing.
 Please also remember to regualrly save your responses in the PDF before submitting to NHMRC.

 The Chair and members of ARIC are:

-Dr Breen is a past Chair of the NHMRC Australian Health Ethics Committee.
-He is a retired physician specialising in gastroenterology and served as Director of the Gastroenterology Department at St Vincent’s Hospital in Melbourne (1978-1992), where he also held academic, general medical and management positions.
+Dr Breen has served as Chair of the NHMRC Australian Health Ethics Committee (2000-2006) and NHMRC Commissioner of Complaints (2007-2013).
+He was Director of the Gastroenterology Department at St Vincent’s Hospital, Melbourne (1978-1992), where he also held academic, general medical and management positions.
 He served as President of the Medical Practitioners Board of Victoria (1994-2000) and as President of the Australian Medical Council (1997-2000).
 From 2006-2014, he was a part-time member of the Federal Administrative Appeals Tribunal.
 He is the lead author of Good Medical Practice: Professionalism Ethics and Law (4th ed), published in 2016 by the Australian Medical Council.

 Professor Shaver has extensive experience in the higher education sector.
-She has served as the Deputy Director of the Social Policy Research Centre at the University of New South Wales for 13 years (1990-2003).
-Professor Shaver subsequently served as the Pro-Vice Chancellor (Research) at the University of Western Sydney (2003-2006).
-Over the past forty years, Professor Shaver has developed research interests in sociology and social policy.
-In 1997/1998 she was Kerstin Hesselgren Visiting Professor in Sweden and in 1998 was elected as a fellow of the Academy of the Social Sciences in Australia and maintains research interests in sociology and social policy.
+She has served as the Deputy Director of the Social Policy Research Centre at the University of New South Wales for 13 years (1990-2003) and Pro-Vice Chancellor (Research) at Western Sydney University for three (2003-2006).
+Professor Shaver is a fellow of the Academy of the Social Sciences in Australia and maintains research interests in sociology and social policy.